crazy-hair/roachslimes/README.md

 ## Ordering PCBs

 The included gerbers in /PCB/Production/ are exported from KiCad using the recommended settings for JLCPCB.
 I cannot guarantee that they will work at a different fab.
-JLCPCB is far and away the most cost effective for low volume PCB orders, coming out to $3.52 for 20 boards before tax if you use their economy shipping option(as of 2024).\
+JLCPCB is far and away the most cost effective for low volume PCB orders, coming out to $3.52 for 20 boards before tax if you use their economy shipping option(as of 2024).
+There are four files, two for each board (one single board, and one panelized).
+Using the panelized board files is highly recommended, as it allows for More Board Per Board<sup>TM</sup> without additional cost.
+The default JLCPCB order parameters are good enough for working boards out of the box, but I'd recommend changing the color to yellow [(because it's lemon scented)](https://x.com/MKVRiscy/status/1821870120697987492) and to select "no mark" so you don't have some unique identifier printed on the board somewhere.

 ## Assembly